Office of Catholic Schools

 Hedi is currently working on his doctorate in Educational Leadership at Loyola University.

-Regional Director for Turnaround Schools in Vicariate V and VI Schools
+Regional Director for Turnaround Schools in Vicariate

 Prior to joining the Office of Catholic Schools, Dr. Megan Stanton-Anderson was the principal of Alphonsus Academy & Center for the Arts (AACA) in Chicago.
 When Dr. Stanton-Anderson began leading AACA, it was fledging school with an enrollment of 221 students.
 It is now a thriving school of nearly 500 students.
 Prior her work at AACA, Dr. Stanton-Anderson lived and worked in Long Beach, California where she held many different positions in Long Beach Unified School District